Popular Search Algorithms in Artificial Intelligence (AI)

 Limitations:

-Non-optimal, fails when the album of total cost has to be less e.g. when total cost is cheaper.
+- Non-optimal fails when the total cost has to be less, e.g., when the total price is cheaper.

 Optimization Search Algorithms

-The optimization search algorithms, especially Genetic Algorithms and Simulated Annealing, are heuristics of some sort, as they employ certain methods in their transition across the space searching for the solution.
+Optimization search algorithms, especially genetic algorithms and simulated annealing, are heuristics, as they employ specific methods in their transition across space to search for solutions.

 Genetic Algorithms (GA)

-Example: GAs can be utilized for optimizing networks by changing the possible schedules until one is found that is most efficient.
+Example: GAs can be utilized to optimize networks by changing the possible schedules until the most effitotbenthe e is found.

 Applications: Engineering optimization, scheduling, feature selection.